scummvm/scummvm/doc/docportal/use_scummvm/install_computer.rst

             flatpak install flathub org.scummvm.ScummVM

         Some distributions have the option to install Flatpaks through the graphical desktop interface.
-To use this option, navigate to the `ScummVM Flatpak page <https://flathub.org/apps/details/org.scummvm.ScummVM>`_ and click the **INSTALL** button.
-A dialog opens; choose the **Open with Software Install (default)** option, and then click **OK**.
+Navigate to the `ScummVM Flatpak page <https://flathub.org/apps/details/org.scummvm.ScummVM>`_ , click the **INSTALL** button and then follow the install process.

         To run ScummVM, enter the following on the command line: